 Urban Gardening.
-There’s a gigantic sweet-smelling jasmine among myriads of other plants in my street, a jungle spilling out from the downstairs windows, and then the abundance of greenery sprucing up in our own house – from exotic trees on the balcony floor to dried lavender, chilies and herbs in the kitchen window sill to Spanish moss softening up the bathroom to cacti in the shadiest of nooks and crannies to boughs of holly hanging from hooks in the corridor to the white orchid reflecting the window light at the end of the corridor to the many vases stuffed full of eucalyptus in the guest room.
-Christmas in the tropics is different from what I’m used to, I think I have established here by now, and from the evergreen lushness in the streets to the investment in house plants, I’m quite hopeful about my newfound interest in flora to help create a nice atmosphere, regardless of seasonality.
-My boyfriend is in Manilla most of this week, visiting a convent in the suburbs on Monday before attending work meetings in the city centre the following days, and he sends me photos of a limoncello Christmas tree, merry priests surprising sisters with local Christmas carols and beautiful gardens…
+There’s a gigantic jasmine among myriads of other plants in my street, a jungle spilling out from the downstairs windows, and then the abundance of greenery sprucing up in our own house – from exotic trees on the balcony floor to dried lavender, chilies and herbs in the kitchen window sill to Spanish moss softening up the bathroom to cacti in the shadiest of nooks and crannies to boughs of holly hanging from hooks in the corridor to the white orchid reflecting the window light at the end of the corridor to the many vases stuffed full of eucalyptus in the guest room.
+To me, Christmas in the tropics is an exotic concept – all of this lush flora creates a warm atmosphere, regardless of seasonality or lack thereof.
+Sanoop is in Manilla most of this week, visiting a convent on Monday before attending work meetings the following days, and he sends me photos of a limoncello Christmas tree, merry priests surprising sisters with local Christmas carols and beautiful gardens…

 Full Moon Burning Ritual on Saint Lucy’s Day.
 Synchrony of rituals from Singapore to Scandinavia, a subtle sign of human connection – winter solstice or not, we all want to celebrate light.
 On Saint Lucy’s Day, the 13th of December, a feast day particularly popular in the North, on which girls in white dresses walk slowly through schools and churches with wax candles in their folded hands, or (for those lucky enough to be the queens heading the processions) in pine needle wreaths resting on their heads, singing a sweet hymn in celebration of the light-carrying saint, I go to a friend’s full moon burning ritual, a highly-esteemed Search Inside Yourself and yoga teacher at Google, whose Instagram name is youcarrylight.
 It is very beautiful and special – calming and invigorating.
 Sitting in a circle on the roof of a large, white office building in Gaylang, below the moon, with the sweet, earthy smell of cedar tree oil surrounding us, we chant five different sounds that symbolise such powerful things as the true nature of reality, compassion, kindness, removal of obstacles and good vibrations.
 Think of what we want to release from 2016 and our intentions for the new year.
 Make offerings by throwing rice and paper notes into a fire coming from a circle of tea candles.
 I was curious about what it would bring.
 What might happen there – and in me.
 For me, consciousness, awareness, has always had a lot to do with concentration – focusing – immersing myself fully in work and activities.
 It is new to me to really meditate, at home as well as in groups.
 I have so much to learn.
 All the way down to keeping my feet still and grounded throughout a session, while I listen to my breath or exotic instructions.
 I was intrigued by the natural glow that seems to surround this teacher, to whom I was introduced by my boyfriend a while back.
 She’s really good at what she does, which is spreading some of her natural light to the people around her, all the kind people sitting calmly around the fire.
 It rains awfully when I get there, but the minute we step outside, it stops, clearing our view of the moon.

 Al Et Clar.
-Another prize is $50 to spend on clothes from a lovely young Singaporean clothing brand, established by three cool girls, one of whom studied in Denmark, where she fell in love with minimalist, good-quality, sustainable fashion, which she and her partners are now trying to interpret, introduce, make work in Asia.
-So, so cool!
+Another prize is $50 to spend on clothes from a lovely young Singaporean clothing brand, established by a talented designer, who studied in Denmark, where she fell in love with minimalist, good-quality, sustainable fashion, which she and her partner are now trying to interpret, introduce, make work in Asia.
+So cool!
 From their pop-up stand in the barre studio, I pick a white dress that lends a slightly more stylish, tailored vibe to my usual plain Cos-look, and a gorgeous navy blue silk tank top with some fine transparent details.
-In a space where people are usually only seen in sweaty yoga pants, I’m now waltzing around in the most elegant of outfits, focusing as much on my posture as I usually do in that room but chatting to the teachers about other topics than mindful exercises for the first time ever.
+In a space where people are usually only seen in sweaty yoga pants, I’m now waltzing around in the most elegant of outfits, focussing as much on my posture as I usually do in that room but chatting to the teachers about other topics than mindful exercises for the first time ever.
 The clothes come to slightly more than the value of the gift voucher, but in return I get to be served by the designers themselves, who subsequently join the barre teachers and me for drinks at downstairs Vasco.

 Æv.
 My brother calls me at 6am on Saturday morning to say that he’s sick and can’t make it for Singapore.
 For the first time ever, we’re spending Christmas without each other and our parents, so this weekend was going to be our chance to enjoy some Christmassy spirit together.
-However, he woke up with an intense case of food poisoning and sounds all weak and sad on the phone.
+His food poisoning changes that plan.
 I find the numbers of a few different doctors, and one of them comes to his house shortly after our first of many chats with some pills and Coca Cola.
-He’s all alone in KL, while we could have had a good time together here, and I’m ready to jump on the next plane there or have him transported here to be taken care of, but he assures me he will be fine on his own.
-Wow, are we both growing up this year!
+He’s all alone in KL, while we could have had a good time together here, and I’m ready to jump on the next plane there or have him transported here to be taken care of, but he assures me he will be fine on his own… hm.

 MacRitchie.
 As our cleaner spends a few hours getting the house back in shape on Sunday morning, we go for a blissful walk along the reservoir in the rainforest covering the centre of the island, admiring the shapes of the trees, the wonders of the nourishment-hunting roots and leaves, the rejuvenating shades of green, the feeling of moving our tired bodies and getting some fresh air.
 Ahhhh… and there’s leftover chicken tacos and guacamole when we get back to our shining home!